 Jacob A. Greenberg, MD, EdM, FACS

-- Program Director, Divisions of General Surgery Residency Program
+- Program Director, General Surgery Residency Program

 600 Highland Ave

 - MD, University of Pennsylvania School of Medicine, Philadelphia, PA, 2003

 - EdM, Harvard Graduate School of Education, 2007

 - General Surgery Residency, Brigham and Women's Hospital, Boston, MA, 2010

 - Minimally Invasive Surgical Fellowship, University of Massachusetts Memorial Medical Center, Worcester, MA, 2011

 Dr. Greenberg is fellowship trained in Minimally Invasive and Bariatric Surgery and is board certified in General Surgery.
 He is a member of the Society of American Gastrointestinal and Endoscopic Surgeons, the Association for Academic Surgery, and the American College of Surgeons.
 He specializes in minimally invasive techniques for surgery of the stomach and esophagus as well as bariatric surgery.
 In addition, he uses minimally invasive techniques to treat inguinal and ventral hernias and disorders of the gallbladder.